Doctor of Business Administration (D.B.A.) Major in Business Administration

 B A 7305.
 Applied Econometrics.

-This course provides middle- and upper-level business professionals with a diverse set of econometric, statistical, and forecasting tools, enabling them to adeptly handle complex business problems and make well-informed business decisions.
-We will apply a wide range of advanced statistical methods to explore the patterns of empirical data and make inferences and predictions about business decisions.
-Emphasis will be given to the proper use of different econometric methodologies and the interpretations of estimation results.
-Topics covered include simple and multiple linear regressions, hypothesis testing, model diagnosis, discrete outcome models, regressions with time series data, and panel data models.
-Prerequisite: B A 7301 and B A7302 and B A 7303 and B A 7304 all with grades of "C" or better.
+This course provides middle- and upper-level business professionals with a diverse set of econometric, statistical, and forecasting tools, enabling them to handle complex business problems and support business decision-making.
+The course applies a wide range of advanced statistical methods to explore patterns in empirical data and develop inferences and predictions.
+Emphasis is given to the proper use of econometric methodologies and the interpretation of estimation results.
+Topics include simple and multiple linear regressions, hypothesis testing, model diagnostics, discrete outcome models, time series analysis, and panel data models.
+Prerequisite: B A 7303 and B A 7304 and B A 7310 and B A 7311 all with grades of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.